Chiran687/MRC_ProjectWork/README.md

 PDO: Simplifies code by providing a unified API for different databases.
 MySQLi: Requires more code for certain operations and lacks consistency in some aspects.

-Choose PDO or MySQLi based on your project requirements and preferences.
-PDO is often favored for its flexibility and support for multiple databases.
+<h3>Choose PDO or MySQLi based on your project requirements and preferences.
+PDO is often favored for its flexibility and support for multiple databases.</h3>